Tschipcraft/more_mobs/README.md

 ## Installation

 Download the latest release from [here](https://github.com/Tschipcraft/more_mobs/releases/latest) and put the data pack .zip file into the `datapacks` folder of your Minecraft world.

+This data pack is also available as a mod with an additional global settings menu when installed alongside [MidnightLib](https://modrinth.com/mod/midnightlib).
+Download the latest release and put the mod .jar file into your `.minecraft/mods` folder.

 Also available on Modrinth and CurseForge!